MonkeyDelivery/monkeyauth.github.io/Admin/ClientEditSecrets.md

 <img src="../images/AdminClientEditSecrets.png" alt="Secrets" width="600"/>

-## Adding a New Secret
+## Adding a New Client Secret
 1. From the Secrets tab, click the "Add Secret" button in the bottom-right corner
 2. A "Client Secret" dialog will appear with the following fields:
    - Description: Enter a meaningful name or purpose for the secret
    - Expiration: Set an optional expiration date in DD/MM/YYYY format
-   - Value: Enter the secret value or leave blank to generate one automatically
+   - Value: Enter the secret value, it is a required field
 3. Click "Save" to create the new secret
+4. Otherwise click "Close" to dismiss the form

 <img src="../images/AdminClientEditSecretCreate.png" alt="Create Secret" width="600"/>

 ### Error Handling
-- An error is displayed above the Add API form if an empty form is submitted.
+- An error is displayed above the Client Secret form if an empty form is submitted.

 <img src="../images/AdminClientEditSecretCreateRequiredError.png" alt="Create Secret required error" width="600"/>

-## Editing Existing Secrets
+## Editing Existing Client Secret
-1. Locate the secret you wish to edit in the secrets table
+1. Locate the secret you wish to edit in the Client Secrets table
 2. Click the "Edit" button in the Actions column
 3. A "Client Secret" dialog will appear with the current values pre-populated:
    - Description: Update if needed
    - Expiration: Modify or set an expiration date
    - Value: The current secret value is displayed and can be modified
 4. Click "Save" to apply your changes
+5. Otherwise click "Close" to dismiss the form

 <img src="../images/AdminClientEditSecretEdit.png" alt="Edit Secret" width="600"/>

-## Deleting Secrets
+## Deleting Existing Client Secret
-1. Locate the secret you wish to delete
+1. Locate the secret you wish to delete in the Client Secrets table
 2. Click the "Delete" button in the Actions column
 3. Confirm the deletion